 There can be huge benefits to life coaching.
 As mentioned I’ve seen friends who have transformed their lives through life coaching.
-Nevertheless there are lots of charlatans out there.

 The International Coaching Federation estimated that there were approximately 71,000 coach practitioners in 2019, an increase of 33% on 2015.
 However as life coaching isn’t regulated, it’s hard to say just how many people are advertising themselves as a life coach.
 The true number of supposed life coaches could be much higher.

 Personally I’ve been bombarded by offers for quick life fixes through social media.
 With just one credit card payment I could see my life transformed through a single session.
 Yeah, sure.

 And for a few hundred dollars and a quick glance over an e-book, I could be coaching others too.
 And then I could move onto coaching coaches in a glorious pyramid scheme of fakery.
 My training involves part-time classes for about six months’, essays, recordings of my coaching and so on.

 It’s also worth investigating the supposed life coaches who were earning a six figure salary and want to teach you to do this too.
 Watch out for the con artists in life coach disguise who will claim that they had a hugely successful career in [insert industry] and now work as a coach.
 If they were so damn successful and enjoyed it so much, why aren’t they doing it now?
 There may well be a good reason for this, just as really good teachers and sport coaches are often better placed to train others than themselves.
 However, I’d be wary of anyone making wild claims.
 I coach because I know how hard life abroad can be, and I now realise that it didn’t need to be so hard if I’d had a little more support and guidance.